alaffer/custom-breeze/README.md

 ## About this project

 - This project describes, how we can use Laravel Breeze with an email- or username-login.
-- I changed the files an commit then into this repo
+- I changed the files and commit them into this repo - so you get step-by-step instructions

 ## About Laravel